Urban-Analytics-Technology-Platform/od2net/docs/tutorial_examples.md

 1. Download the `osm.pbf` file containing Edinburgh from [Geofabrik](https://download.geofabrik.de/europe/great-britain/scotland.html)
 2. Use `osmium` to clip that file to a rectangle around just Edinburgh
 3. Use `ogr2ogr` to get the centroid of every building, storing as points in a GeoJSON file.
 These will be the origins and destinations of trips in od2net.
-4. Download a GeoJSON file with polygons representing census zones, courtesy [NPT](https://nptscot.github.io)
+4. Download a GeoJSON file with polygons representing census zones, courtesy of the Network Planning Tool for Scotland ([NPT](https://www.npt.scot))
 5. Download (and transform) a CSV file that describes how many trips to calculate between every zone, also from NPT.

 Depending on your network and computer, this should take just a few minutes: